ntcongvn/CCBANet/README.md

-# CCBANet: Cascading Context and Balancing Attention for Polyp Segmentation
+# CCBANet

 ##  Introduction

-This repository contains the PyTorch implementation of CCBANet, MICCAI 2021.
+This repository contains the PyTorch implementation of CCBANet,Cascading Context and Balancing Attention for Polyp Segmentation, MICCAI 2021.

 ##  Install dependencies